camille-rouet/PDG-Arena-extra/simulation-data/paper-PDG-Arena/readme_when_loading_rdata.txt

 Inventory types :
 E0 = RegdemoMonosp = RM inventories
 E1A = RegdemoPlurisp = R inventories
-E1B = IrregdemoMonosp = irregular and monospecific inventories (not used in the publication) E2 = IrregdemoPlurisp = O inventories
+E2 = IrregdemoPlurisp = O inventories